2021 Strategic Plan

 - Innovation mini-grants for teachers to support creative initiatives.

-GOAL 1: Create an institutional mechanism to strengthen and sustain a robust culture of innovation, creativity, and entrepreneurship.
+Create an institutional mechanism to strengthen and sustain a robust culture of innovation, creativity, and entrepreneurship.

 - Implemented an instructional department head model to provide leadership, collaboration, and alignment with the mission in Grades Prek-12.